jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 1. Copy more images to the running container.
 2. Create a new container with more images and redeploy the pod.

-As the container is not using persistent storage the new images will be lost after the container ends.
+The first option has the inconvenient that the container is not using persistent storage the new images will be lost after the container ends.
+The second option could be time consuming, create a new container image, upload to the registry and redeploy the pod.

 We have two alternatives using **Red Hat** products to solve it: